fenago/katacoda-scenarios/machine-learning-mastery-python/chapter-4/intro.md

-Welcome to The exercise of Loading Machine Learning Data!
+Welcome to The Exercise of Load Machine Learning Data!